Worst-case search in constrained uncertainty space for robust H-infinity synthesis

+As in~\cite{apkarian2015a}, worst-case stability is studied by maximizing the spectral abscissa of the closed-loop matrix $A(\delta)$.
+Problem~\eqref{eq:wc_stab} can also be written as the following constrained optimization problem:

-The case of the spectral abscissa is slightly less favorable than the $\mathcal H_\infty$ norm.
-We recall that simple eigenvalues (i.e. those of multiplicity one) are differentiable \cite{Overton1988}.
-As in~\cite{apkarian2015a}, we call "active eigenvalues" all eigenvalues whose real part is equal to the spectral abscissa.
+where the constraints $c_i (\delta)$ are differentiable, as in Problem~\eqref{eq:hinf_problem}.
+The case of the spectral abscissa is less favorable than the $\mathcal H_\infty$ norm.
+We recall that simple eigenvalues (i.e. those of multiplicity one) are differentiable \cite{Overton1988}. ``Active eigenvalues" designates all eigenvalues whose real part is equal to the spectral abscissa.